martinbee/electronic-color-code-calculator/README.md

 - Create a .NET MVC or Reactjs web interface that will allow someone to use the calculator you created in step one.
 - Submit your code by a public or private repository like github, gitlab or bitbucket.

+## Issues
+- The above interface expects all four bands for the ohm value calculation but only wants a single int returned.
+Typically, when the fourth band (tolerance) is taken into consideration, a range of resistances are returned.
+At the least, two ints.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).